How Much Is My NHS Pension Worth?

 2015 section

-Automatic Lump Sum - None
+Automatic Lump Sum - None (can commute pension)

 Max Lump Sum Factor - 4.28 times the pension